hipe/tmx/fields/doc/issues/037-the-meta-attributes-justification.md

 "provisions", where each "formal provision" is universally unique and can be answered with a YES/NO against every existing facility.

-it may be the case that some formal provision are contingent on others;
+it may be the case that some formal provisions are contingent on others;
 i.e. that you will never have a YES for provision B when there is a NO for provision A. we probably will not represent such contingencies formally here, but a familiarity with our "feature-space" will allow the